cale-inspired/isprtn/content/music.md

 {{< figure src="/img/pages/santur.jpg" title=" "
 alt="Veganes Tapas-Restaurant in Granada: El Piano" >}}

-I will never forget **the moment the santur came into my life**.
+**The moment the santur came into my life** was a turning-point for me.
 Its mystical, enchanting, sweet sound touched my soul as no other instrument ever had before.
 Straight away I knew this was the instrument I had always been looking for without knowing it.

 ### like no other.